GACJ/complib-help/docs/methods/adding_methods.md

 If Complib encounters a problem when attempting to validate a custom method, an error message will be displayed. **All errors must be cleared before a custom method can be saved.**

 There are a number of different error types.
 Most errors will give an indication of how to clear them.
-The following is a non-exhaustive list of some of the more common examples:
+The following is a non-exhaustive list of some of the more common errors:

 !!! error "Error: Place notation `_` is invalid for stage..."